 array.reverse() would produce a JSArray containing a number of freed objects scattered throughout.
 Reliably winning the race gave us a unique & powerful primitive: Arbitrary UAF of any JS object.

-In part two of this series, we will detail the construction of our JS fuzzer as a means to vulnerability discovery, and describe our use of record-replay debugging technology to root-cause this tricky race condition.
+In part two of this series, we will detail the construction of our JS fuzzer as a means to vulnerability discovery, and part three will describe our use of record-replay debugging technology to root-cause this tricky race condition.

-Part three will provide the PoC we built to consistently win this data race, and how we leveraged this bug to achieve remote code execution (RCE) in the context of Safari.
+Part four will provide the PoC we built to consistently win this data race, and how we leveraged this vulnerability to achieve remote code execution (RCE) in the context of Safari.

 Sandbox Escape: WindowServer